 Stay Safe While Grilling This Summer

 Posted On behalf of Pfeifer Morgan & Stesiak on Jun 10, 2015 in Personal Injury

 With summer finally here, people are heading outside and lighting up their grills, enjoying the experience of cooking in the great outdoors.
 Grilling does pose some dangers, though.
-According to NFPA, an average of 8,800 home fires were caused by grilling and 16,900 patients went to emergency rooms with grill-related injuries in 2012.
+According to National Fire Protection Association (NFPA), an average of 8,800 home fires were caused by grilling and 16,900 patients went to emergency rooms with grill-related injuries in 2012.
 When cooking with fire, there is always the chance of injury or setting a fire.
 Grilling in the summer can be fun, as long as you follow some simple tips to reduce the risk of fire.

 - Grills should only be used outdoors and placed well-away from structures and deck railings.